uspki/policies/certificate-policy.md

 -	Violations of Certification Practice Statement

 ### 5.5.2 Retention period for archive
-The CA SHALL retain all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, for a minimum of 10 years and 6 months without any loss of data after any Certificate based on that documentation ceases to be valid.
+The CA shall retain all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, for a minimum of 10 years and 6 months without any loss of data after any Certificate based on that documentation ceases to be valid.

 ### 5.5.3 Protection of archive
-No unauthorized user SHALL be permitted to write to, modify, or delete the archive.
+No unauthorized user shall be permitted to write to, modify, or delete the archive.
 For the CA, archived records may be moved to another medium.
-The contents of the archive SHALL not be released except in accordance with the Privacy Act of 1974 (as amended) and applicable Agency policies.
+The contents of the archive shall not be released except in accordance with the Privacy Act of 1974 (as amended) and applicable Agency policies.
 Records of individual transactions may be released upon request of any subscribers involved in the transaction or their legally recognized agents.
-Archive media SHALL be stored in a safe, secure storage facility separate from the CA.
+Archive media shall be stored in a safe, secure storage facility separate from the CA.

-If the original media cannot retain the data for the required period, a mechanism to periodically transfer the archived data to new media SHALL be defined by the archive site.
+If the original media cannot retain the data for the required period, a mechanism to periodically transfer the archived data to new media shall be defined by the archive site.

 Alternatively, a CA operating under this policy may retain data using whatever procedures have been approved by NARA for that category of documents.
-Applications required to process the archive data SHALL be maintained for a period that equals or exceeds the archive requirements for the data.
+Applications required to process the archive data shall be maintained for a period that equals or exceeds the archive requirements for the data.

 ### 5.5.4 Archive backup procedures
 No Stipulation

 ### 5.5.5 Requirements for time-stamping of records
-CA archive records SHALL be automatically time-stamped as they are created.
-The system clocks used for time-stamping SHALL be maintained in synchrony with an authoritative time standard.
+CA archive records shall be automatically time-stamped as they are created.
+The system clocks used for time-stamping shall be maintained in synchrony with an authoritative time standard.

 ### 5.5.6 Archive collection system (internal or external)
 Archive data may be collected in any expedient manner.

 ### 5.5.7 Procedures to obtain and verify archive information
-Procedures, detailing how to create, verify, package, transmit, and store the CA archive information, SHALL be published in the CPS.
+Procedures, detailing how to create, verify, package, transmit, and store the CA archive information, shall be published in the CPS.

 ## 5.6 Key changeover
 To minimize risk from compromise of a CA’s private signing key, that key may be changed often.
 From that time on, only the new key will be used to sign CA and subscriber certificates.
-If the old private key is used to sign OCSP responder certificates or CRLs that cover certificates signed with that key, the old key must be retained and protected.
+If the old private key is used to sign OCSP responder certificates or CRLs that cover certificates signed with that key, the old key shall be retained and protected.

 After a CA performs a Key Changeover, the CA may continue to issue CRLs with the old key until all certificates signed with that key have expired.

-When a CA updates its private signature key and thus generates a new public key, the CA SHALL notify the FPKI Policy Authority and subscribers of the change.
+When a CA updates its private signature key and thus generates a new public key, the CA shall notify the FPKI Policy Authority and subscribers of the change.

 ## 5.7 Compromise and disaster recovery

 ### 5.7.1 Incident and compromise handling procedures
 CA organizations shall have an Incident Response Plan and a Disaster Recovery Plan.

-The CA SHALL document a business continuity and disaster recovery procedures designed to notify and reasonably protect Application Software Suppliers, Subscribers, and Relying Parties in the event of a disaster, security compromise, or business failure.
-The CA is not required to publicly disclose its business continuity plans but SHALL make its business continuity plan and security plans available to the CA's auditors upon request.
-The CA SHALL annually test, review, and update these procedures.
+The CA shall document a business continuity and disaster recovery procedures designed to notify and reasonably protect Application Software Suppliers, Subscribers, and Relying Parties in the event of a disaster, security compromise, or business failure.
+The CA is not required to publicly disclose its business continuity plans but shall make its business continuity plan and security plans available to the CA's auditors upon request.
+The CA shall annually test, review, and update these procedures.

-The business continuity plan MUST include:
+The business continuity plan shall include:

 1. The conditions for activating the plan,
 2. Emergency procedures,